uggla/cloud_native_app/README.md

 You are in a company which achieved an aggressive deal with a Customer to leverage an open source cloud native application and use it internally.

-You, as a new team in your company, are in charge to deliver and maintain the application in production in your new customer environment.
+With a new team, you are in charge to deliver and maintain the application in production in your new customer environment.

 The customer gave you 4 major objectives: